 Students Today, Alumni Tomorrow

-You are a student today, an alumna/us tomorrow, and a Yalie forever!
-We want you to know about the opportunities offered to you in all these roles.
-To help ensure a smooth transition from student to alumna/us, the Yale Alumni Association offers programs and opportunities to engage and connect with Yale.
+You are a student today, an alum tomorrow, and a Yalie forever!
+We want you to know about Yale programs and opportunities to engage and connect with the alumni community.

 Careers, Life, and Yale